mohanmca/ckad_notes_exercise/pod/Commands.md

 # Services vs Ingress
 -

-* When web-service running in higher port (30000), but user don't need to remember the IP, we need reverse-proxy, that would listen on 80, but forward to higher port backend
+* When web-service running in higher port (30000), but user don't need to remember the IP, we need reverse-proxy, that listens on 80, but forward to higher port backend
 * On public cloud, reverse proxy role is taken care by the load-balancers like GCP-load-balancer or ELB-load-balancer
 * if service can be accessible using https://myecommerce/dress-wear and if we already provisioned GCP-lb-1, we may need acquire GCP-lb-2 for new set of services like https://myecommerce/iot-watch.
 We have to keep redirecting using one more level of gcp-lb-n, that would increase the cost
   * Instead we can use ingress, that would redirect the service based on URL path of the request to different services